hsway/p3/readme.md

 <http://screencast.com/t/mFb8Dq34D9u1>

 ## Details for teaching team
 I forgot to mention this in my demo, but I am pleased with the responsive navbar.
-Pretty easy to do with Bootstrap
+Pretty easy to do with Bootstrap.

 ## Outside code
 * Bootstrap: <http://getbootstrap.com/>